-Box 1 Example KPIs for circularity
+Box 1 Example KPIs for circularity - Roskilde

-Long-term aim to target a total maximum CO_2 emissions for all municipal construction of a maximum of 8.5 kg CO_2e per m2 over 50 years.
+The long-term aim to target a total maximum CO_2 emissions for all municipal construction of a maximum of 8.5 kg CO_2 e per m2 over 50 years.
 This requirement has already been made at day care agency Ringparken, but could be extended to all construction including private sector.